georgeliu95/TensorRT/plugin/multilevelCropAndResizePlugin/README.md

 ## Parameters

-This plugin has the plugin creator class `PyramidROIAlignTLTPluginCreator` and the plugin class `PyramidROIAlignTLT`.
+This plugin has the plugin creator class `MultilevelCropAndResizePluginCreator` and the plugin class `MultilevelCropAndResize`.

-The following parameters were used to create `PyramidROIAlignTLT` instance:
+The following parameters were used to create `MultilevelCropAndResize` instance:

 | Type             | Parameter                       | Description
 |------------------|---------------------------------|--------------------------------------------------------